 In addition to the scholars of East Asian studies and in particular scholars of East Asian religions, publications to be brought out through this series will be of interest to experts in other areas and a public audience as well.

 This book series plans to promote multiple-source and interdisciplinary approaches to the study of East Asian religions by publishing the following four kinds of studies:

 .
 Conference Volumes

 This series accepts volumes of papers from conferences on themes related to East Asian religions.
-A regular source of book manuscripts will come from the two annual conferences (on different aspects of Buddhism and East Asian religions) that Jinhua Chen is now organizing as a component of his annual summer and winter programs.
+A regular source of book manuscripts will come from the two annual conferences (on different aspects of Buddhism and East Asian religions) that Jinhua Chen organizes as a component of his annual summer and winter programs.
 For this purpose, Chen intends to streamline the organization of these annual conferences, paying particular attention to the choice and definition of the conference themes/topics, and the selection of the best scholars working on these specific topics.
-A committee will appoint one or two junior scholars to be in charge of each conference: from setting the theme through the editing and publishing of the specific conference volume.
+A committee will appoint one or two junior scholars to be in charge of each conference: from setting the theme through to the editing and publishing of the specific conference volume.

 .
 English Versions of Outstanding Studies by East Asian Scholars

 Making available in English the works of some of the most prominent and representative scholars based in East Asia will significantly enhance communication between scholars working in East Asia and those from other nations.

 .
 Collections of Academic Essays by Distinguished Scholars